Pan Atlantic Foundation

 Hello,

 Welcome to the Pan Atlantic Foundation.
-If you are here, then you are probably considering hosting, have hosted or are currently hosting a student.
+If you are here, then you are probably considering hosting, have hosted, or are currently hosting a student.
 We have created this toolkit to help answer any question you may have and support you along your journey.
 Our organization has been built from the ground up with support from volunteer host families.
-It is families like yours who open their heart and homes that make what we do possible.
+It is families like yours who open their hearts and homes that make what we do possible.
 There are teens all over the world who have a desire for the American dream.
 How amazing is it that we get to be a part of making that dream become reality?
 So join us in making the world a smaller place and #livelifelikeneverbefore!

 Sincerely,